iterative/dvc.org/content/blog/2021-07-13-hyperparam-tuning.md

 title: Tuning Hyperparameters with Reproducible Experiments
 date: 2021-07-13
 description: |
+  Since hyperparameter tuning is a common task in ML, it's important to know the values and changes that lead to the model you want to push to production.
+When you use DVC, you'll be able to track all of the changes you make that give you the optimum model.
+We'll show examples of grid search and random search.

+descriptionLong: |
   It's easy to lose track of which changes gave you the best result when you start exploring multiple model architectures.
 Tracking the changes in your hyperparameter values, along with code and data changes, will help you build a more efficient model by giving you an exact reproduction of the conditions that made the model better.

-descriptionLong: |
-  Since hyperparameter tuning is a common task in ML, it's important to know the values and changes that lead to the model you want to push to production.
-When you add reproducibility to your project with DVC, you'll be able to track all of the changes you make that give you the optimum model.
+We'll go through an example of grid search and random search using DVC.

 picture: 2021-07-13/tuning-hyperparams.png
 pictureComment: Tuning Hyperparameters with Reproducible Experiments